poinka/Data_Wrangling_Visualization_Project/README.md

 - *script.js*
 - *Styles.css*
 ### Also in the main repository is the file app.py
-This file contains all the main functions for the site
+This file contains all the main functions and backend part for the site

 ## Screenshots of the website